 SRM solution:

-An SRM with a great reporting system will allow you to run reports on your stakeholder information so that you can tell the story of your stakeholder engagement efforts.
+An SRM with a robust reporting system will enable you to generate reports on your stakeholder information, allowing you to effectively tell the story of your stakeholder engagement efforts.
 These reports are organized and easy to share with your teams, managers and stakeholders, so everyone knows what’s been said, what’s been done and what’s the next logical step in your engagement efforts.
 Beyond reports, an SRM with dashboard analytics will give you and your team quick updates and important overviews.

 Stakeholder management challenge:

-Expectations are changing, especially when reporting on Environmental, Social and Governance (ESG), Corporate Social Responsibility (CSR) and community consultation.
+Expectations are changing, particularly when it comes to reporting on Environmental, Social, and Governance (ESG) and Corporate Social Responsibility (CSR), as well as community consultation.
 To meet reporting requirements and these changing expectations, can you show complete records of:

-• How your engagement and consultation efforts align with regulations and expectations?
+- How do your engagement and consultation efforts align with regulations and expectations?

 SRM solution:

 With all your stakeholder information logged in a centralized SRM, you can create concise and useful reports.
-With this ability, you’re able to show how you and your teams have been working to meet expectations and requirements.
-Even if you need to “run a report on everything,” there are SRMs on the market that can run these comprehensive reports in minutes so that you can meet expectations on time.
+With this ability, you can demonstrate how you and your team have been working to meet expectations and requirements.
+Even if you need to "run a report on everything," there are SRMs on the market that can run these comprehensive reports in minutes so that you can meet expectations on time.

 To help you do this research, we've developed a free comprehensive checklist of features to look for when you're researching SRM options.
 To download the free checklist, click the image below!